What is TAA Substantial Transformation Test Under the Trade Agreements Act and FAR 52.225-5

 What is GSA’s Substantial Transformation Compliance Requirements for Software?

 Federal agencies procuring commercial software, must comply with the March 2015 Trade Agreements Act (TAA).
 This requires ensuring that all products on a contract, including third-party software listed in the license or service, are manufactured or “substantially transformed” in a designated country.
-While making a TAA compliance determination for software can be challenging to determine the country of origin, “substantial transformation” test is used.
+While making a TAA compliance determination for software can be challenging to determine the country of origin COO, “substantial transformation” test is used.

-Substantial transformation meaning for GSA: This refers to transforming an article into a new and different article of commerce with a distinct name, character, or use from the original.
+Substantial transformation means transforming an article into a new and different article of commerce with a distinct name, character, or use from the original.
 It is the responsibility of the government contractor to make this determination either through the Federal agency responsible or through a third party.
 GSA uses the Industrial Operation’s Analysts (IOA) to validate TAA compliance, and agencies working with OEM/dealers/resellers should ask for specific representations and warranties of Trade Agreements Act compliance in connection with letters of supply.
 This applies to third-party software as well, and it is in the agencies’ interest not to risk GAO overturning an award based on non-compliance with the Trade Agreements Act.
 See how to comply with GSA TAA compliance requirements.

 What are cases where companies have faced criminal penalties and false claims act liability for failing the substantial transformation test under the TAA and FAR 52.225-5?